obsidian-tasks-group/obsidian-tasks/docs/Advanced/Styling.md

 **Grouping rules** will add a `data-task-group-by` attribute to the query container, e.g. `data-task-group-by="due,scheduled"`.

+## Buttons

+See [[How to style buttons]] for a variety of ways to style the Edit and Postpone buttons in Tasks query results.

 ## Custom Statuses

 Task statuses are represented by a few data attributes, all set on the `task-list-item` `LI` element: